 Our results show that there is a significant difference in the proliferation rates between cells cultured on examined membranes, in examined conditions.
-Proliferation of fibroblasts was significantly reduced in the presence of PM membrane (membrane of porcine origin), while slightly reduced on EM membrane (membrane of equine origin).
-This suggest that both membranes, particularly PM, may be use as a good barrier membrane to prevent connective tissue ingrowth into the bone defect site.
-The difference in proliferation of fibroblasts on examined membranes could be due to the different origin of collagen membranes, but also observed differences and anti-proliferative effect could be due to the differences in manufacturing process that may significantly affect the cell growth in vitro.
+The proliferation of fibroblasts was significantly reduced in the presence of the PM membrane (membrane of porcine origin), while slightly reduced on the EM membrane (membrane of equine origin).
+This suggests that both membranes, particularly PM, may be used as good barrier membranes to prevent connective tissue ingrowth into the bone defect site.
+The difference in the proliferation of fibroblasts on examined membranes could be due to the different origins of collagen membranes but also observed differences and anti-proliferative effect could be due to the differences in the manufacturing process that may significantly affect the cell growth in vitro.